 Soap and Water

+If rust is the issue with your faucet, you may have the solution in your kitchen.
 The aluminum foil method is used on all sorts of chrome fixtures for safely removing rust buildup.
 Wipe down your chrome faucets with a wet sheet of aluminum foil.
 This will help remove the rust cleanly without the risk of scratching up for beautiful fixture.
 Rinse the faucet when finished.

 Use paper towels dampened with white vinegar to wipe away rust and chemical staining from your chrome faucet.
 Let the vinegar-soaked paper towel sit on the rust for a few minutes while it gradually eats away and loosens it from the surface.
-Wipe down and thoroughly remove any traces of vinegar after you're finished cleaning to ensure that it does not cause any inadvertent chemical staining.
+Wipe down and thoroughly remove any traces of vinegar after you're finished cleaning to ensure that it doesn't cause any inadvertent chemical staining.